danielatrivella/np3_ligand/np3_LigPCDS/README.md

 Two tables will be created in the current directory:

     - '<pdb_list_file.name>_filter_bfactor_<bfactor_ratio>_occ_<occupancy_cutoff>_missHAtoms_<allow_missingHeavyAtoms>_numDisorder_<num_disordered_cutoff>.csv' : containing the filtered pdb entries that passed the quality criteria;
     - '<ligands_list_file.name>_filter_bfactor_<bfactor_ratio>_occ_<occupancy_cutoff>_missHAtoms_<allow_missingHeavyAtoms>_numDisorder_<num_disordered_cutoff>.csv' : containing the ligands that passed the quality criteria.
-This is the list of available ligands.
+This is the list of available ligands with filters.

 *Example:*

-Do not apply the quality filters related to bfactor, occupancy and disorder.
+Do not apply the quality filters related to bfactor, occupancy and disorder (used in LigPCDS v1.0.1 creation).
 > ``` python src/quality_filter_pdb_ligands_lists.py PDB_1.5_2.2_NP_atoms_free_ligands_1_counts_2008-02-01_depDate.csv data/ ligands_valid_sdf_info.csv 10000 10000 0 TRUE 10000```

 ### Step 3

 --------------------

-#### 3.1 Vocabulary Creation and Ligands Structure Labeling
+#### 3.1 Vocabulary Creation and Ligand Structure Labeling

-Create a vocabulary from the list of valid ligands that passed the quality filter and label the ligands structure.
+Create a vocabulary from the list of valid ligands that passed the quality filter and label the structure of the ligands.

-The smiles of each ligand will be used to extract all the classes necessary to label the list of valid ligands.
+The SMILES of each ligand will be used to extract all the classes necessary to label the list of valid ligands.
 The unique list of classes will compose the new vocabulary.
-Then, it will get each ligand SDF file and use the new vocabulary to label the ligands' atoms.
-Finally, for each ligand its structure labeling result will be exported to a .xyz file, containing the class of each atom by row.
+Then, it will get each ligand SDF file and use the new vocabulary to label the ligand's atoms.
+Finally, for each ligand its structure labeling result will be exported to a .xyz file, containing the class of each atom by row and their 3D coordinates.
 Also computes the sizing of the ligand grid, a minimum bounding box around the ligand atomic positions (minimum and maximum position in xyz) plus a gap in all axis equal to 4.2 Angstrons and centered in the atomic positions center value.

-The vocabulary can be based on: the atoms' SP hybridization concatenated with cyclic information or the atoms' symbols concatenated with cyclic information.
-The user must choose one of the labeling approaches using the parameter 'label_SP'.
+The vocabulary can be based on: the atom's SP hybridization concatenated with cyclic information (SP-based) or the atom's symbols concatenated with cyclic information (AtomSymbol-based).
+The user must choose one of these major labeling approaches using the parameter 'label_SP'.

-During the ligands SDF file labeling a reverse engineering testing is applied.
-It tests the ligands labels from their SDF files against their predicted labels using the ligands smiles.
+During the labeling of the ligand's SDF file, a reverse engineering testing is applied.
+It matches the labels of the ligand's atoms from their SDF files against their predicted labels using the ligand's SMILES.
 If a ligand have missing atoms in its SDF file, then try to match only the present substructure.
 Ligands with mismatching labels in this test are removed.
 Ligands with bad defined SDF files, that raises an error when reading them are also removed here.

 *Run:*